zesluo/azure-powershell/src/Compute/Compute/help/New-AzVM.md

 ```

 ### -HostGroupId
-The resource id of the dedicated host group, on which the customer wants their VM placed using automatic placement.
+Specifies the dedicated host group that the virtual machine resides in.

 ```yaml
 Type: System.String